Samanth-ai/CoReLink/README.md

 The app will open in your browser.
 Follow the on-screen instructions to enter patient/caregiver context and find resources.

 ---

+### 6. Enter Patient Context

+Copy sample context from the `input.txt` file and paste it under "Enter Patient Context" in the UI.

+---

+### 7. Review Masked Context

+Review the masked context displayed in the UI.

+---

+### 8. Find Resources

+Click on the "Find Resources" button to display the output.

+---

 ## Notes